 Bentley Continental GT review

-The second-generation Bentley Continental GT sticks to the popular formula established by the original.
-The hand-built two-door four-seater coupe is built to the highest standards, with a luxury cabin that offers superb comfort.
-Two engines are offered: the 6.0-litre W12 from the original Conti GT and a new 4.0-litre twin-turbo V8.
-We’d go for the latter, as it offers similar performance, has better handling and fuel economy, plus a great V8 soundtrack.
-If you want a supreme luxury grand tourer that can carry four in ultimate luxury, and still be an entertaining driver’s car, the Continental GT is a great choice.
+We’d go for the latter, as it offers similar performance to the basic W12, has better handling and much better fuel economy, plus a great V8 soundtrack.
+If you want a luxurious grand tourer that can pamper four passengers (at a push) and still be an entertaining driver’s car, the Continental GT remains a great choice.

 There’s plenty of room for two up front in the Continental GT, but those in the back seats will find there’s not much legroom - which is a surprise considering how big the Conti GT is on the outside.
 The low roofline and small rear windows don’t help matters, either.
 At least the 358-litre boot is well-shaped.
 And while the rear bench doesn’t fold flat, few people will buy a Conti for its practicality.

 Reliability and Safety